vladimiryardan/Taffy-Wiki/Migration-Guide.md

 }
 ```

 How do you rewrite this old, bad, deprecated style in the new 2.x hotness format?
-Like this... (hold onto your butts...)
+Like this... (hold on to your butts...)

+**NEW HOTNESS:**

 ```cfs
 component extends="taffy.core.api" {